 Enhance Your Segments

-To increase your segmenting options, try some of MailChimp’s advanced tools.
-Use Goal or Social Profiles to segment contacts based on the sites they visit and the social networks they use, or integrate your e-commerce platform to create segments based on purchase activity.
+To increase your segmenting options, try some of MailChimp's advanced tools.
+Use Social Profiles to segment contacts based on the sites they visit and the social networks they use.

 MailChimp Pro can help you create even more complex segments with its Advanced Segmentation tool, which is great for high-volume senders and users with large lists.